 After graduating from Mohawk with honours in 2009 Anthony felt compelled to travel the world while playing music.
 This led him to work for two major cruise lines visiting many exotic places around the world.
-It was during this time that the information he learned at Mohawk began to slowly digest while playing many different styles on the bandstand.
 Returning to land, Anthony quickly established himself as a go-to guitarist, performing with bands such as the hip-hop/funk band "My Son The Hurricane", and the renowned Canadian Celtic Rock group "Mudmen".
 Anthony also decided to return to school at this time attending York University in 2011 where he had the opportunity to hold the York University Big Band guitar position for two years.

-As an educator, Anthony has been teaching for several years both privately and at various music studios in Hamilton, Niagara Falls and Montreal.
 In 2016, Anthony decided to pursue a Bachelors of Music Education at McGill University which led him to move to a city he always adored; Montreal.
 McGill's intensive course load for advanced placement students led Anthony to learn almost every instrument of the symphony orchestra at a basic level.
-These courses paired with the education courses the program offers developed a deeper understanding for music education.
-He was able to apply this knowledge immediately as a student teacher in various elementary and high schools in Montreal.
-Graduating in 2018, Anthony plans to continue teaching in the Montreal area.
+Anthony joined LANDR in 2019 which allowed him to combine his passions for technology and music production.
+Anthony currently produces music for the music production house RVRSPlay.